slsa-framework/slsa-github-generator/PROVENANCE_FORMAT.md

 ### Invocation

-`Invocation`: Identifies the event that kicked off the build.
+`invocation`: Identifies the event that kicked off the build.
 This describes the workflow run and includes GitHub workflow event information, entrypoint, and parameters from trigger events.

-`Invocation.configSource`: This describes the calling workflow's source and the entrypoint of the build.
+`invocation.configSource`: This describes the calling workflow's source and the entrypoint of the build.

 ```json
 "configSource": {